Having bassinets that are non-toxic and safe for your newborn baby is a MUST.

-Bassinets that are non-toxic and safe for your baby are super important!
-Since babies spend hours sleeping on their bassinet or crib, you should make sure to keep your baby safe from any toxic chemicals.
+Since babies spend HOURS sleeping on their bassinet or crib, you should make sure to keep your baby safe from any toxic chemicals.

 Non-toxic bassinets are the only options you should consider when figuring out what’s best for your bundle of joy.

-Whatever type of baby bassinet you’re looking for, there are non-toxic bassinets here that will keep your baby safe and free from toxic chemicals.
-There are some that you might even want to put on that baby registry too!
+Whatever type of baby bassinet you’re looking for, there are the best non-toxic bassinets that will keep your newborn baby safe and free from toxic chemicals.

 1. HALO BassiNest Swivel Sleeper